2019’s Best Places to Retire in Florida

 Note: This metric is based on WalletHub’s “Cities with the Best & Worst Weather” ranking.

-Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Federal Bureau of Investigations, Institute for Health Metrics and Evaluation, Centers for Disease Control and Prevention, United States Environmental Protection Agency, County Health Rankings, Yelp, TripAdvisor, Charity Navigator, AreaVibes and Wallethub research.
+Sources: Data used to create this ranking were collected from the U.S. Census Bureau, Bureau of Labor Statistics, Federal Bureau of Investigations, Centers for Disease Control and Prevention, Department of Elder Affairs - State of Florida, United States Environmental Protection Agency, County Health Rankings, Yelp, TripAdvisor, Charity Navigator, AreaVibes and Wallethub research.

 Was this article helpful?